 Assume the z = 0 plane is a plane interface between

 Consider a charge q at z = d on the z-axis in ε1.
 Then placing an image charge q' = -q(ε2 - ε1)/(ε2 + ε1) at z' = -d on the z-axis in a medium with ε1 gives the potential and field in dielectric 1.
-And placing an image q' = q(2ε2)/(ε2 + ε1) charge at z''= d on the z-axis in a medium with ε2 gives the potential and field in dielectric 2.
+And replacing q with an image q'' = q(2ε2)/(ε2 + ε1) charge at z''= d on the z-axis in a medium with ε2 gives the potential and field in dielectric 2.

 The electrostatic energy stored in a charge distribution is given by

 U = (ε0/2) ∫all space E·E dV.